 UPDATE late Sept08 - according to macca_t, a local: "The original Treehouse will be closed within a month for accommodation.
 They have already started to demolish some bungalows.
 The bar will remain as it is."

-In the opposite (south direction) from Bai Lan is the south west pier town of BANG BAO, maybe 4 or 5 kms away on quite a shelterd bay.
-There were a couple of very classy looking resorts in this 4 or 5 km including the Dusit Princess and Nisa Cabana.
+At the south of the west coast is the pier town of BANG BAO, maybe 5 or 6 kms south of Lonely Beach/Bai Lan on quite a sheltered bay.
+There were a couple of very classy looking resorts in this 5 or 6 km including the Dusit Princess and Nisa Cabana.

 The Bang Bao pier area gets real busy each morning as dive boats, snorkelling trips and island hopping ferries and speedboats depart.
 The pier itself is real nice, particularly after dark, because the first 300 meters has a good array of non-tacky shops plus quite a few seafood and other restaurants and is well lit and closed off to traffic.
 There are also rooms on the pier plus a walkway which leads to a midrange bungalows-on stilts-outfit in the bay called Bang Bao Sea Hut - this place has attracted some good posts.
-A short distance weat of the pier area on the shores of the bay is the attractive budget place Remark Puzi.
+A short distance weat of the pier area on the shores of the bay is a budget/flashpacker place Remark Puzi.
+Nice looking bungalows and grounds but the beach here is pretty dire.

 On the main road into town, a few hundred meters before the crossroads leading down to the nearby pier was a place advertising 300baht bungalows, tantric courses and arty stuff.
 Could be just the spot for you new-agers if Lonely Beach is booked out.
 I think it is called Koh Chang Hill.

-Aboutt 400 m west of the pier on the east shore of the bay are a few other places including the upmarket Nivana Resort.
+Aboutt 400 m west of the pier are a few other places including the upmarket Nivana Resort.
 But the one in this area which has caught my eye and has received good reports on the travel forums is the budget Cliff Cottage which spreads across to the ocean side.

 Nicely positioned traditional style bungalows of Bang Bao Cliff Cottage.
 The restaurant is seaside too.
 Place gets pretty hot user reviews on Trip Advisor.

-There are several other budget and midrange places in the area plus the super high-end Koh Chang Grand Laguna about 5 km to the east.
+There are several other budget and midrange places in the area - check the maps towards the end of this page.

 The newer version of Tree House is on Long Beach and is very similar in style to the original at Lonely Beach.
 Besides the seafront bungalows there were some fabulous huts on stilts level with the tree tops, plus an elevated restaurant with great views and a slightly lower bar area.
 Bungalow prices were 180 to 280 (with those outside funky stone bathrooms) and restaurant prices seemed pretty normal.
 Note the complex is built over the rocks at the immediate northern end of the beach so the bungalows are not technically by the sand.
 Pretty close though.